bbauska/meta-react-basics/README.md

 A navigation menu is basically just a list which can be styled easily with CSS, such a snippet of code is well suited to be placed in its own react component.
 Making use of the HTLM Nav elements to act as the block of code to return the JSX from it inside the function.

 For example, the return statement can contain several HTLM like elements, such as U L and L I tags.
 And this same Nav component can also be rendered as a JSX element to which we can pass dynamic value with props.
 In order to do this successfully you need to be comfortable with the concept of attributes.<br>

 The best way to develop an understanding of attributes is with a live example of building a component using props.
 Here's a practical way to work with props.

 I'm in my app with the header main and sidebar components and all of them are rendered from the app component.
 The app component is in this case referred to as the parent component and the header main and side ball components are referred to as the Children of the app component.<br>

 They are now past data from the app components to each of its Children components.

 First the header component receives a name prop, with a value of ANNA and a color prop with the value of purple.
 I'm sending those props from the header JSX element inside the app components return statement.
 Press control S, or command S on a Mac to save these changes.
 However, my re compiled app is not showing any changes because I send this data through the props object to the header component.

 I'm not using this data and the header component.
 So let me open the head of component and I'll first pass in the props object.
-For now, I'll just console log the props object Again Press control S, or command s to save the update and wait for it to compile.
+For now, I'll just console log the props object.
+Again Press control S, or command s to save the update and wait for it to compile.

 If I now inspect this object in the console, I find the console logged props object and it comes with two properties the name ANNA and the color purple.

 I can now access the values of the two properties inside the header component using props dot name and props dot collar.
 To make sure that the expressions are evaluated inside the JSX syntax, I must surround them with an opening and a closing curly brace.
 I press control S or command s on the MAC again, and wait for it to compile.

 Now my header shows the prop state received from the parent component, I'll now update the main and sidebar to.
 Back in the app components render statement, I add the greet prop with the value of howdy in the main JXS element, and the value of high in the sidebar JXS element.

-I opened the main components file and receive the props object Then outputs the value of opening curly brace props dot greet, closing curly brace.
+I opened the main components file and receive the props object then output the value of opening curly brace props dot greet, closing curly brace.
 I can now delete the Hello string.

 Similarly in the sidebar components file, I'll also receive the props object and replace the Hello with an opening curly brace props dot greet, closing curly brace.
 I click file, save all and wait for the apps to compile.
 All my components are now using the data they received from their parent components using their respective props objects.

 You should now be able to effectively demonstrate the passing of props to and within a component using classes and functions.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>22.
 Passing props</h2>